|Nutrition Facts (per serving)|

 Why is my buttercream gritty?

 If the butter is cold, the confectioners' sugar might not blend in as well, leaving the frosting grainy.
 Also, some confectioners' sugars—particularly organic sugars—don't include cornstarch, an anti-caking agent that helps keep the sugar soft and free-flowing.
-Always sift the confectioners' sugar to ensure smooth and creamy frosting.
+Always sift the confectioners' sugar to ensure a smooth and creamy frosting.

 Is icing sugar the same as powdered sugar?